Divisoria: Traffic

 The traffic problem in Divisoria is a complex issue caused by many factors that makes it hard to fix.
 Illegal structures that are built on sidewalks force pedestrians to walk on the roads which worsen the traffic congestion.
-However, apart from the inflow and outflow of people, another contributor to traffic in Divisoria are different modes of transportation, such as jeepneys, buses, pedicabs, kalesa, and private vehicles.

-Joseph Estrada, the mayor of Manila from 2013 to 2019 has made many efforts to improve the decongestion of traffic in Manila and has been working on the cleanup of small businesses without permits and the banning of certain trucks.
+Joseph Estrada, the mayor of Manila from 2013 to 2019, has made many efforts to improve the decongestion of traffic in Manila and has been working on the cleanup of small businesses without permits and the banning of certain trucks.
+His successor, Isko Moreno, also led in declogging the roads of vendors and organizing them.